clementreiffers/fireworkers-docs/docs/the-architecture.md

 The entire project runs on Kubernetes, so you need to install all the necessary components before using it.

-To begin, clone this GitHub repository: `git clone https://github.com/clementreiffers/CfKubernetesArch.git`
+First, clone this GitHub repository: `git clone https://github.com/clementreiffers/CfKubernetesArch.git`

 Next, execute the following commands: `cd CfKubernetesArch && make deploy`